Vijaypal64328/CrossCloud-App/README.md

 # CrossCloud – Secure File Sharing & Storage

+## Overview

+CrossCloud is a modern, secure file sharing and storage platform.
+Users can upload, manage, and share files, purchase credits, and view their transaction history.
+The app features a beautiful UI, robust authentication, and seamless payment integration.

+---
 Here is the images of UI
 1. LANDING PAGE
 ![Landing Page Screenshot](screenshots/landing.png)